daviddalpiaz/r4sl/08-tradeoff.md

 \mathbb{E}_{X, Y, \mathcal{D}} \left[  (Y - \hat{f}(X))^2 \right]
 $$

 the expected prediction error.
-(In practice we prefer RMSE to MSE for comparing models because of the units.)
+(In practice we prefer RMSE to MSE for comparing models and reporting because of the units.)

 How good is this estimate?
-Well, if $\mathcal{D}$ is a random sample from $(X, Y)$, and $\texttt{tst}$ is randomly sampled from $i = 1, 2, \ldots, n$, then it is an unbiased estimate.
-However, it is variable.
+Well, if $\mathcal{D}$ is a random sample from $(X, Y)$, and $\texttt{tst}$ are randomly sampled observations randomly sampled from $i = 1, 2, \ldots, n$, then it is a reasonable estimate.
+However, it is rather variable due to the randomness of selecting the observations for the test set.
 How variable?
 It turns out, pretty variable.
-It's unbiasedness justifies it as an estimate for now, but we'll fix the variability issue later.
+While it's a justified estimate, eventually we'll introduce cross-validation as a procedure better suited to performing this estimation to select a model.

 ## `rmarkdown`